Gary Cooper: From Mr. Deeds to The Real Glory, 1936–1939

 In contrast to his output the previous year, Cooper appeared in only one picture in 1937, Henry Hathaway's adventure film Souls at Sea.
-A critical and box-office failure, Cooper referred to it as his "almost picture", saying, "It was almost exciting, and almost interesting.
+A critical and box-office failure, Cooper called it an "almost picture", saying, "It was almost exciting, and almost interesting.
 And I was almost good."
 In 1938, he appeared in Archie Mayo's biographical film The Adventures of Marco Polo.
 Plagued by production problems and a weak screenplay, the film became Goldwyn's biggest failure to date, losing $700,000.
-During this period, Cooper turned down several important roles, including the role of Rhett Butler in Gone with the Wind.
+During this period, Cooper turned down several important roles, including that of Rhett Butler in Gone with the Wind.
 Cooper was producer David O. Selznick's first choice for the part.
-He made several overtures to the actor, but Cooper had doubts about the project, and did not feel suited to the role.
-Cooper later admitted, "It was one of the best roles ever offered in Hollywood ...
+Selznick made several overtures to Cooper, but Cooper had doubts about the project and did not feel suited to the role.
+He later said: "It was one of the best roles ever offered in Hollywood ...
 But I said no. I didn't see myself as quite that dashing, and later, when I saw Clark Gable play the role to perfection, I knew I was right."
 (Note: Cooper also turned down the leading roles in John Ford's Stagecoach (1939) and Alfred Hitchcock's Foreign Correspondent (1940).)